pauldreik/rdfind/README.md

 ### Mac

 If you are on Mac, you can install through MacPorts.
 If you want to compile the source yourself, that is fine.
-Rdfind is written in c++ and should compile under any \*nix.
+Rdfind is written in C++11 and should compile under any \*nix.

 ### Windows